Kuzcoo/meteor_memo/README.md

 Since we removed the autopublish package, we can't GET any data from the database.

-Solution: Add a "publisher" server-side to authorize any subscriber to retrive some data.
+Solution: Add a "publisher" server-side to authorize any subscriber to retrieve some data.
 In the same time add a "subscriber" client-side to subscribe to this publisher.

 First, we create some files in the right place:
 ```shell